COS Process Professional Development

 - Applied Practice for COS Skill Building Activity includes activity instructions and written case studies for practitioners' applied practice.

-- Age Anchoring Guidance for Determining Child Outcomes Summary (COS) Ratings provides answers to commonly asked questions about age anchoring as it applies to the COS process and examples of how the guidance applies in practice.
+- Age Anchoring Guidance for Determining COS Ratings provides answers to commonly asked questions about age anchoring as it applies to the COS process and examples of how the guidance applies in practice.